mwilkin/wildlife_tracker/README.md

 # Wildlife tracker

-This README would normally document whatever steps are necessary to get the application up and running.
+### Ruby on Rails

-Things you may want to cover:
+* Things you may want to cover:

-Wildlife tracker
+### Application Background
-The Forest Service is considering a proposal from a timber company to clear-cut an old-growth forest of virgin Douglas fir just outside of Portland.
+* The Forest Service is considering a proposal from a timber company to clear-cut an old-growth forest of virgin Douglas fir just outside of Portland.
 Before they give the go-ahead, they need to do an environmental impact study.
 They've asked you and your pair to build an app so that the rangers can report wildlife sightings.

-Start out by letting users CRUD/L (create, read, update, destroy, list) species.
+* Start out by letting users CRUD/L (create, read, update, destroy, list) species.
-Next, allow them to input a sighting of an animal, along with the date, latitude, and longitude.
+* Next, allow them to input a sighting of an animal, along with the date, latitude, and longitude.
 (Hint: a species has many sightings.)
 Add CRUD functionality for these sightings.

-Now, the area under consideration has been divided into several regions.
+* Now, the area under consideration has been divided into several regions.
 Build out CRUD/L functionality for regions, and when a user reports a sighting, have them choose the region from a drop-down menu.
 (Hint: do a web search for html drop-down mdn.)

-Bonus: let users run reports to list all the sightings during a given time period.
+* Bonus: let users run reports to list all the sightings during a given time period.
-Extra Bonus: finally, let users narrow their reports down to a particular region.
+* Extra Bonus: finally, let users narrow their reports down to a particular region.

-* Database
+#### Database structure

 wildlife_tracker_test
 wildlife_tracker_production